 Dr Jaradat is available to supervise and examine PhD students in these areas.

-Dr Jaradat has been appointed a PhD Examiner for a number of thesis including:
+In recognition of Dr Jaradat's expertise in research, she has been appointed a PhD Examiner for a number of thesis including: